RishiDarkDevil/rishi-portfolio/content/_index.md

       title: Skills
       items:
         - name: Python
-          description: Built several end to end projects AI and ML Projects in Python
+          description: This is my go-to language at the moment.
+Have written several packages in Python.
           icon: python
           icon_pack: fab
         - name: Computer Vision